JesseDolfin/co_learning_robot_personalities/setup_multimachine_ros.md

 export ROS_IP=<Machine_B_IP>
 ```

-After exporting the variables start roscore (alone or via roslaunch) on machine A in the same terminal you exported the variables in
+After exporting the variables start roscore (alone or via roslaunch) on machine A in the same terminal you exported the variables in.
-Then run your applications on machine B and they should recognise the rosmaster on machine A
+Then run your applications on machine B and they should recognise the rosmaster on machine A.
-To test if they correctly recognise rosmaster A you can type rostopic list on machine B. If topics show up you know the connection is OK
+To test if they correctly recognise rosmaster A you can type rostopic list on machine B. If topics show up you know the connection is OK.

 NOTE: Make sure that machine B ipv4 address is somewhere in the range 192.180.1.x!, I am unsure if the subnet mask needs to be set but to be safe set it to: 255.255.255.0

-Practical use case example:
+**Practical use case example:**
 step 1: set the IP of machine A (the desktop) to: 192.180.1.5, netmask: 255.255.255.0, gateway: 192.190.1.1 (KUKA preset on the desktop in the lab)
-step 2: set the IP om machine B (the laptop)  to: 192/180.1.10, netmask: 255.255.255.0.
+step 2: set the IP om machine B (the laptop)  to: 192.180.1.10, netmask: 255.255.255.0.
 step 3: run the commands.
 Machine A:
 ```sh
 export ROS_MASTER_URI=http://192.180.1.5:11311